alro5921/problem-gambling-study/README.md

 | *RG Users*     | 0.372887   | 0.362723    | **1.03**  |   |
 | *Non RG Users* | 0.568620   | 0.220037    | **2.59**  |   |

-So it seems worthwhile to specifically track Live Action activity, or at least keep track of how much fixed gambling to live action gambling a patron does.
+Hence it seems worthwhile to specifically track Live Action time series, or at least keep the summary statistic of how much fixed gambling to live action gambling a patron does.
+I featurize the latter in my model.

 ## Modelling